 Attention Chapters: Nominations open for John E. Cox Member of the Year Award

-Purpose: The John E. Cox Award honors individuals who have made exemplary contributions to their chapter during the specified year.
+Purpose: The John E. Cox Award honors an individual who has made exemplary contributions to his or her chapter during the specified year.

 Evaluation of nominees: Nominees will be submitted to the Council of Representatives for a vote by secret ballot.
 The nominee receiving the most votes becomes that year’s recipient of the John E. Cox Award.